youngkaneda/roll/README.md

 ## Features

-1. you can roll any number of all the dice types, d4, d8, ..., d20.
+1. you can roll any number of all the dice types, d4, d6, ..., d20.
 2. you can add a modifier too.

 ## Motivation

-I saw the google version for dice roll and tried to implement it with js.
+I saw the google version for dice roll and tried to implement it with node.js.

 ---